- The Microsoft Windows EapHost 2002 error occurs due to several factors.

 - The issue might occur when drivers are missing or obsolete, or when Windows updates are missed.

 - There are also automatic options if you have difficulty cleaning your PC, eliminating unnecessary files, and decluttering.

-Today, we will show you how to fix Microsoft Windows EapHost error 2002.
 Windows users reported that when they check their system logs; they experience Microsoft Windows EapHost host error 2002.
-The error prompt is usually indicated as given below:

 Error: EapHost 2002 peer